L33t-dot-UK/U8g2_Tutorials/Readme.md

 ![Alt text](/Thumb1.png?raw=true "U8G2 Animation Tutorial")

-The code in this repo is designed to support tutorials found in the above references.
+The code in this repo is designed to support tutorials found in the below references.

 Videos in this Series;
 1. Introduction